Plant-Tracer/webapp/doc/INSTALL.md

 5. Now you need to create the database.
 This should be pretty automatic:

-   $ python dbmaint.py --readconfig etc/credentials.ini --load_schema
+   $ export MYSQL_ROOT_PASSWORD=testrootpass <br>
+   $ make create_localdb

-6. Run the self-tests
+7. Run the self-tests

    $ make pytest-quiet

-7. Create your first course!
+8. Create your first course!
 If you want, give it a demo account too:

    $ python dbmaint.py --create_course "Demo Course Name" --admin_email your_admin_email@company.com --admin_name "Your Name" [--create_demo]
    course_key: leact-skio-proih
    $

-8. You have a course key!
+9. You have a course key!
 If the demo account is made, you have that too.